azminewasi/PaperADay/papers/Day03-Are-Deep-Neural-Networks-SMARTer-than-Second-Graders.md

 ---

 ## 🧾 Summary:
-SMART (Simple Multimodal Algorithmic Reasoning Task) is deep neural network task that tries to solve visuolinguistic puzzles designed for children in the 6-8 age group.
+SMART (Simple Multimodal Algorithmic Reasoning Task) is a deep neural network task that tries to solve visuolinguistic puzzles designed for children in the 6-8 age group.
 Experiments show that although deep models perform well on puzzles in a supervised setting, they lack generalization ability.

-## 🚀 How it works?
+## 🚀 How does it work?
 1. SMART task consists of a picture and a question, and their solution needs a mix of several elementary skills, including arithmetic, algebra, and spatial reasoning, among others.
 2. To evaluate, they used a vision and language meta-learning model using some state-of-the-art backbones.
 For images, puzzle sppecific MLPs are used; for texts, param sharing MLPs are used.
 Then, the outputs froms both MLPs are concatenated, and predicted answers using a prediction head.
 3. They tried with ResNet-50, ResNet-18, ViT, Swin-Transformers and Cross-Transformers for image.
 And, GPT-2, BERT, and GloVe as text backbones.